Icyfiremario/Based-3D/README.md

 # Based 3D

 ## About
 Based 3D is a 3D game engine that uses Vulkan and GLFW.
-Like my other game engine, this is an ongoing project and will be updated in the future.
+Like my other game engine, this is outdated and will be replaced by Based-Engine-CMake.

 ## Status
 Creates a window and renders a sphere using the wavefront format[^2].